 - going into attack mode by bringing up the flaws of the criticizer – either in person with them, or later on with others (which allows us to dismiss the criticism as unfounded).

-According to Psychology Today, for someone with Narcissistic Personality Disorder, all perceived criticism feels gravely threatening.
+According to Psychology Today, when all perceived criticism feels gravely threatening, we might actually have narcissistic tendencies!
 This type of person may have over-the-top reactions when receiving even the most constructive, positive feedback.
 That’s because deep down, these people are clinging desperately not simply to a positive but a grandiose sense of self, so are compelled at all costs to block out any negative feedback.
 In other words, they can dish it out – but they can’t take it.
 (Read more about NPD and handling criticism in this insightful Psychology Today article, “The Narcissist’s Dilemma.”)

 When you see yourself as right all the time, you’re missing something.
 On the other hand, people with low self-esteem may take other people’s opinions too seriously.
 Fear of judgment and disapproval can be crippling.
 I coach my clients to understand that words can be hurtful, but they are just words.
-Time spent fretting over what others think of you is probably time wasted.
+My best life coaching advice would always be that time spent fretting over what others think of you is probably time wasted.
 It’s impossible to control other people, but it is possible to be in control of the way you internalize, process, and react to criticism.

 The Life Coach Says: Here’s How to Handle Criticism